zhangfisher/voerka-i18n/docs_new/en/guide/integration/react.md

 - Use `import { t} from "./languages"` in plain `ts/js` files to import `t` translation functions
 -  `@voerkai18n/vite` The plug-in is optional and is only used to automatically import normal `ts/js` files when using `t` the translation function.
 - If you are using to `Create React App` create an `React` application, refer to `voerki18n-loader`
-- See for [这里](https://github.com/zhangfisher/voerka-i18n/tree/master/examples/reactapp) a complete example
+- See for a example: [here](https://github.com/zhangfisher/voerka-i18n/tree/master/examples/reactapp)